silviapoletti/Statistical-Analysis-on-Heart-failures-clinical-records/README.md

 focus more on the other clinical features and their influence on the response variable.

-In our dataset the highest correlation (in absolute value) between features is $cor(sex, smoking) = 0.446$ while the others are lower than 0.230.
+In our dataset the highest correlation (in absolute value) between features is $Corr(sex, smoking) = 0.446$ while the others are lower than 0.230.
 Therefore, our models will reasonably not suffer from collinearity of the features.

 <br/>